Angeville History, Family Crest & Coats of Arms

 Early History of the Angeville family

-Another 189 words (14 lines of text) covering the years 1159 and 1273 are included under the topic Early Angeville History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Angeville research.
+Another 95 words (7 lines of text) covering the years 1159 and 1273 are included under the topic Early Angeville History in all our PDF Extended History products and printed products wherever possible.

 Angeville Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Angeville are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Angeville include Angevine, Angevin, Angevile, Angeville, Angevynne, Angevyne Angwin, Angwine, Angwyn, Angwyne, Ankerville, Ankervine, Ankwin, Angervine, Angerwin, L'Angerville, Langerville, Langwin, Langwyne, D'Angerville and many more.